Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Three years after completing a Level 4 Certificate in Tourism, most graduates were in employment, while relatively few were in further study.
+Three years after completing a Level 4 Certificate in Tourism, most graduates were in employment or in further study.
 A few were overseas.
 The median salary was around $37,000 three years after completion.

 The number of online job advertisements for tourism and travel advisers has lagged behind the overall average since 2011.

 Jobs advertised chart